COMPOSITION: 100% authentic Pashmina/Cashmere

 SIZE: 125 x 250 cm / 50 x 100 in approx.

 DETAILS: Without fringes

 This shawl is simply divine as a pashmina shawl that also offers a certain thickness.
-The 25% of very fine merino wool blends incredibly well so that one would never suspect that this shawl is not 100% pashmina, yet it gives the shawl some weight.

 This is the pashmina shawl par excellence for meditation in cooler environments.
 This shawl is most comfortable and greatly popular with our friends and customers.

 We suggest you protect your pashmina against unnecessary friction by keeping it in a small pouch before putting it in your bag.